TULiberalArts/Philosophy/pages/next-stops.md

 - Thomas Jefferson - US President

 ## Temple Philosophy BA Alums
-Like Temple Owls, Department of Philosophy graduates turn up everywhere.
-Here is a partial list of places where our philosophy majors have ended up.
+Graduates from the Department of Philosophy are influential in the arts and work as activists, lawyers, teachers and more.
+Here is a partial list of successful graduates from our department.

 - April Glaser '12: [Staff Activist at the Electronic Frontier Foundation](https://sites.temple.edu/humansciences/2014/05/12/temple-made-april-glaser-and-the-eff/)
 - Steven Horowitz '06 - JD, Harvard University Law School '09